softprops/zoey/README.md

 a non-blocking interface for [apache zookeeper](http://zookeeper.apache.org/).
 Inspired by Twitter's wonderful zk-client, implemented in terms of scala's standard library features.

+## goals

+* be simple

+The underlying concepts of zookeeper are simple.
+Interacting with the standard java driver is not.

+* be robust

+Zookeeper is a mature HA answer for many distributed systems questions.
+Despite that, networks are still unreliable.
+These zookeeper interfaces should be designed with that in mind.

+* be asyncronous by default

+The standard java zookeeper driver supports blocking operations with an optional support for callback style async operations.
+Scala's standard library Futures model latter very well providing a familiar interface that works well with existing scala libraries.

 ## usage

 ### zoey core